DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 how funny are we?

 The DataSQRL nut shop is a pretty basic online shop that processes and keeps track of orders placed by customers.
-We want to add Customer 360 functionality to the shop, which means giving customers insights into their past orders and recommending products to purchase.
-In short, we want to use the data we have about our customers to sell them nuts with a personalized touch.
+The shop wants to add Customer 360 functionality, which means giving customers insights into their past orders and recommending products to purchase.
+This would use the data the shop has about its customers to sell them nuts with a personalized touch.

 ## Install {#setup}